 The HRC Committee completes an annual compensation risk review and reports its findings to the Board.
 The Board and the HRC Committee carefully consider potential risks when designing compensation programs, setting objectives and making incentive awards.
 The HRC Committee and the Board take appropriate action to reduce compensation risks when deemed necessary.
-During 2020, the HRC Committee conducted an assessment to evaluate the potential risks associated with compensation programs as they relate to short-term and long-term decision-making by our Executives and other members of senior management.
+During 2021, the HRC Committee conducted an assessment to evaluate the potential risks associated with compensation programs as they relate to short-term and long-term decision-making by our Executives and other members of senior management.

-The HRC Committee identified a number of relevant business risks including:
+The HRC Committee identified some relevant business risks including:

-• mineral resource and mineral reserve estimation;

-- achievement of annual production and cost targets in balance with long-term development requirements at our operations; and - achieving safety results and meeting environmental requirements.
+- mineral resource and mineral reserve estimation; - achievement of safety results and meeting environmental requirements; - achievement of annual production and cost targets in balance with long-term development requirements at our operations; and - project development at the La Colorada Skarn.